Our knowledge of orthopaedics. Your best health.

 The brachial plexus (BRAY-key-el PLEK-sis) is a network of nerves near the neck that give rise to all the nerves of the arm.
 These nerves provide movement and feeling to the shoulder, arm, hand, and fingers.
 Palsy means weakness, and brachial plexus birth palsy causes arm weakness and loss of motion.

-One or two of every 1,000 babies have this condition.
+One or 2 of every 1,000 babies sustain a brachial plexus birth palsy.
 It is often caused when an infant's neck is stretched to the side during a difficult delivery.
+It can be associated with high birth weight, maternal diabetes, and prolonged labor.

-Most infants with brachial plexus birth palsy will recover both movement and feeling in the affected arm, often with daily physical therapy exercises.
-Parents play an active role in helping their child recover maximum function in the affected arm.
+Most infants with brachial plexus birth palsy will recover both movement and feeling in the affected arm.
+Physical therapy is an important part of treatment.
+Parents/guardians play an active role in helping their child recover maximum function in the affected arm.

 Infant with brachial plexus birth palsy